The-Yak-Collective/yakcollective/help.md

 If you are an administrator, you can set the status to *ready*, and then hit *Publish*.
 After 1-3 minutes, it is part of the YC.org website.

-If you are not an administrator, you cannot. (what actually happens is that a new branch is created in Github just for your change and a pull request created, which is resolved when the entry is published by an administrator)
+If you are not an administrator, you cannot.
+(What actually happens is that a new branch is created in Github just for your change and a pull request created, which is resolved when the entry is published by an administrator)

 In the Workflow tab, there are three (only first two if you are not an administrator).
 Each entry to be published is shown as a card either in the *Drafts* column, the *In Review* column or in the *Ready* column.
 The cards can be moved around by dragging as you see fit.
 Once in the *Ready* column, and you hover over a card, a *Publish new entry* button appears and is active, and if clicked, will publish the entry (and rebuild the Website in the process).